William Howard Taft: Appointment

 During the 1920 election campaign, Taft supported the Republican ticket—Harding (by then a senator) and Massachusetts Governor Calvin Coolidge; they were elected.
 Taft was among those asked to come to the president-elect's home in Marion, Ohio, to advise him on appointments, and the two men conferred there on December 24, 1920.
 By Taft's later account, after some conversation, Harding casually asked if Taft would accept appointment to the Supreme Court; if Taft would, Harding would appoint him.
 Taft had a condition for Harding—having served as president, and having appointed two of the present associate justices and opposed Brandeis, he could accept only the chief justice position.
 Harding made no response, and Taft in a thank-you note reiterated the condition and stated that Chief Justice White had often told him he was keeping the position for Taft until a Republican held the White House.
 In January 1921, Taft heard through intermediaries that Harding planned to appoint him, if given the chance.

 White by then was in failing health, but made no move to resign when Harding was sworn in on March 4, 1921.
 Taft called on the chief justice on March 26, and found White ill, but still carrying on his work and not talking of retiring.
 White did not retire, dying in office on May 19, 1921.
-Taft issued a tribute to the man he had appointed to the center seat, and waited and worried if he would be White's successor.
-Despite widespread speculation Taft would be the pick, Harding made no quick announcement.
+Taft issued a tribute to the man he had appointed to the center seat and waited and worried if he would be White's successor.
+Despite widespread speculation that Taft would be the pick, Harding made no quick announcement.
 Taft was lobbying for himself behind the scenes, especially with the Ohio politicians who formed Harding's inner circle.

-It later emerged that Harding had also promised former Utah senator George Sutherland a seat on the Supreme Court, and was waiting in the expectation that another place would become vacant.
+It later emerged that Harding had also promised former Utah senator George Sutherland a seat on the Supreme Court and was waiting in the expectation that another place would become vacant.
 Harding was also considering a proposal by Justice William R. Day to crown his career by being chief justice for six months before retiring.
 Taft felt, when he learned of this plan, that a short-term appointment would not serve the office well, and that once confirmed by the Senate, the memory of Day would grow dim.
 After Harding rejected Day's plan, Attorney General Harry Daugherty, who supported Taft's candidacy, urged him to fill the vacancy, and he named Taft on June 30, 1921.
 The Senate confirmed Taft the same day, 61–4, without any committee hearings and after a brief debate in executive session.
 Taft drew the objections of three progressive Republicans and one southern Democrat.
 When he was sworn in on July 11, he became the first and to date only person to serve both as president and chief justice.